ndavison/twitter-demo/README.md

 ## setup

 This demo requires Python 3 (tested on Python 3.7.5+).
-To install the dependencies:
+To install:

 ```
 pip install twittertail